 If the heater's breaker did not trip (is on), turn off the breaker, remove the access panel for the upper element on the water heater.
 Remove the insulation and the plastic safety... guard, being careful not to touch the wires or electrical terminals.
 Press the red button—the high-temperature cutoff reset button—located above the upper thermostat.
 Replace the safety guard, insulation, and access panel, then turn on the heater's circuit breaker.
 If that doesn't solve the problem, test each heating element and replace it, if necessary.Continue to 4 of 8 below.

 The Problem: Inadequate Hot Water

-If your unit is not undersized, you could have crossed cold and hot water connections from faulty plumbing installation or you have a faulty electric lower... or upper heating element or high or low heating element thermostat.
-(A constant supply of lukewarm water during a shower is indicative of a defective upper heating element.
-Short duration hot water supply during a shower is indicative of a defective lower heating element).Continue to 4 of 7 below.
+If your unit is not undersized, or it suddenly produces less hot water than it used to, one or both of its heating elements may have failed.
+A constant supply of lukewarm water during a shower is indicative of a defective upper heating element.
+Hot water that runs out quickly during a shower is indicative of a defective lower heating element.Continue to 5 of 8 below.

 The Problem: Water Temperature Too Hot

 Too much hot water can be almost as frustrating as not enough hot water.
 If you're experiencing this problem, it's possible that one or both of your water heater's thermostats is set too high.